uliSchuster/real-world-backend/doc/information/links_and_references.md

 - [Concise introduction to the state monad](https://www.quora.com/What-is-a-state-monad).
 This simple description finally helped me understand how functions can be monadic structure, and what is meant by a _monadic action_: They key is to use currying and write `(a, s) -> (b, s)` as `a -> (s -> (b, s))`, which is a function that returns a state action.
 - [Purpose of the Reader monad](https://stackoverflow.com/questions/12968351/monad-transformers-vs-passing-parameters-to-functions), nicely explained in a StackOverflow answer.
 - [A Gentle Introduction to Monad Transformers](https://two-wrongs.com/a-gentle-introduction-to-monad-transformers).
-- [The ReaderT Desidn Pattern](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern/).
-Minimal Transformer stack (ReaderT and IO) advocated by FPComplete.
-See also their posts on the [RIO Monad](https://www.fpcomplete.com/blog/2017/07/the-rio-monad/) and the [RIO Standard Library](https://www.fpcomplete.com/haskell/library/rio/.)

 ### Exception and Error Handling